Private Investment Funds

 - Copy of the prospectus to be utilized.

-The document on point 5 can be issued by a local or foreign CPA.
-If issued by a foreign CPA it must be translated to Spanish and legalized before a Panamanian Consulate or by means of the Apostille.
-The same situation for any and all documents issued abroad.
+Regarding the document in point 5, it can be issued by either a local or foreign CPA.
+If issued by a foreign CPA, translation to Spanish and legalization before a Panamanian Consulate or through the Apostille process is necessary.
+The same requirements apply to any documents issued abroad.

-There doesn’t seem to be any minimum capital requirement, however, we would recommend using a minimum capital of $25,000.00 as this is the capital required for funds to be offered to persons domiciled in Panama.
+Although there doesn’t appear to be a specified minimum capital requirement, it is recommended to use a minimum capital of $25,000.00, aligning with the capital required for funds offered to individuals domiciled in Panama.

 Types of Private Investment Funds